Service Level Agreement (SLA)

 5. Credit policy on SLA breach

-If the uptime target in a calendar month is not met, a credit is issued on the following month's invoice:
+The credit policy applies only to agreements where this SLA is expressly included as an annex.
+If the uptime target in a calendar month is not met, the customer may request a credit on the following month's invoice according to the table below:

 Credit per uptime shortfall